ylaboratory/splitpea_package/README.md

 Helper function that builds sample-specific Splitpea inputs by comparing each target sample to a pooled normal background.
 It either downloads a normal splicing matrix from IRIS (GTEx) for a chosen tissue or a user can provide their own normal matrix.
-You can provide either a .psi file from SUPPA2 (typically an output of psiPerEvent for local alternative splicing events) or a folder containing multiple rMATS output files (SE.MATS.JC.txt or SE.MATS.JCEC.txt).
+You can provide either a .txt file from rMATS output files (SE.MATS.JC.txt or SE.MATS.JCEC.txt) for a single sample or a folder containing multiple samples and rMATS output files (SE.MATS.JC.txt or SE.MATS.JCEC.txt).
 The function will automatically process these inputs.
-For rMATS, make sure to rename each file in the folder to match your sample names.
+For rMATS, it may be helpful to rename each file in the folder to match your sample names.

 What the function does:
 1. Load a target splicing matrix (`compare_file`) with exon rows and sample columns (PSI values).